CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

 | 🟨 | SBOM Generation Tool           | No       | List         | bom.metadata.tools[]                                                  | creationInfo.creators[] |                                            |
 | 🟨 | SBOM Serial Number             | Yes      | UUID         | bom.metadata.serialNumber                                             | SPDXID |                                            |

-* See also [Author](glossary#author) in the Glossary.
+* See also [Maintainer](glossary#maintainer) in the Glossary.

 #### Custodian

-A role that operates as a temporary replacement of an [Author](#author), or works on their behalf in the case the Author is not available, or the project does not have an Author.
+A role that operates as a temporary replacement of a [Maintainer](#maintainer), or works on their behalf in the case the Maintainer is not available, or the project does not have an Maintainer.

 * Operates within an [Author Environment](#author-environment).
-* A type of [Author](#author) with reduced responsibilities, working on behalf of the actual author.
+* A type of [Maintainer](#maintainer) with reduced responsibilities, working on behalf of the actual Maintainer.
 * Cares about the ongoing security of the code.
 * Typically only concerned with updating dependencies or applying security fixes.
-* Works with the Author primarily, and may take responsibility on their behalf when it comes to security concerns.
+* Works with the Maintainer primarily, and may take responsibility on their behalf when it comes to security concerns.
-* May work on behalf of the author if they are unavailable or unresponsive.
+* May work on behalf of the Maintainer if they are unavailable or unresponsive.

 #### Contributor

-Operates independently, but through a [Public Collaboration Ecosystem](#public-collaboration-ecosystem).
+* Operates independently, but through a [Public Collaboration Ecosystem](#public-collaboration-ecosystem).
-Interacts with component with bug reports, feedback, quality assurance, testing, patches or pull requests.
+* Interacts with component with bug reports, feedback, quality assurance, testing, patches or pull requests.
-May or may not have repository commit privileges.
+* May or may not have repository commit privileges.
-May also have additional roles, including being a downstream [Developer](#developer), [Patcher](#patcher) or [Author](#author).
+* May also have additional roles, including being a downstream [Developer](#developer), [Patcher](#patcher) or [Maintainer](#maintainer).

 #### Steward